David Hewlett is a prolific actor best known for his performance as Rodney McKay in the Stargate franchise.

 I didn’t use my real name!
 What was great for me though, was that we had this guy established—as a crazy smart jerk—so now it was all about unravelling who he was and what made him that way—how to make him a leading role without losing that wonderful snarkastic Rodney edge of the guest starring SG-1 episodes!

 What are a couple of your most vivid memories of working with Jewel Staite?
-What did she bring to the show when she came aboard as Dr. Keller?

 I was a huge fan of Firefly and I arrived on set so excited to meet her.